-Provide electric or lowemission company cars.
+Provide all-electric company cars.

-For 2024/25, all-electric company cars can be provided to employees with a taxable benefit of just 2% of the list price of the vehicle.
+For 2025/26, all-electric company cars can be provided to employees with a taxable benefit of just 3% of the list price of the vehicle.
 The employer can claim a 100% first year capital allowance deduction for the cost of new wholly electric cars.
 As an alternative to company car provision, all-electric cars work very well under a salary sacrifice arrangement if the employee is taxed at the higher or additional rates.
 The employee sacrifices a proportion of their gross pay in return for being provided with the car.
+Be warned that the taxable benefit for all-electric cars will increase to 9% by 2029/30.

-Example: On 6 April 2024, TW Ltd provided its director, Elaine, with a brand-new electric car which has a list price of £27,000.
+On 6 April 2025, TW Ltd provided its director, Elaine, with a brand-new electric car which has a list price of £27,000.
 TW Ltd also pays for car insurance, servicing and any repairs.
 TW Ltd can claim a deduction of £27,000 plus the related running costs when calculating its trading profit.
-The taxable benefit for Elaine is £540 in 2024/25.
-If she is a higher rate taxpayer, the tax cost of using the car for the entire year will be just £216.
+The taxable benefit for Elaine is £810 in 2025/26.
+If she is a higher rate taxpayer, the tax cost of using the car for the entire year will be just £324.